mikaaaa117/simple-blog-sveltekit/README.md

 git clone https://github.com/mikaaaa117/simple-blog-sveltekit.git
 ```

+## Notice
+It's a fullstack application and without server It will not work fine by default.
+You need to replace request links in `src/routes/+page.ts` and `src/routes/[id]/+page.ts`

 ## Developing

 Once you've cloned the project, You need to install dependencies with `npm install` (or `pnpm install` or `yarn`), then start a development server: